Nodeclipse/org.nodeclipse.examples/README.md

 ## TODO

 - [v] add module
-- [ ] Bugzilla - Eclipse crushes when manually associating .gitignore, .gitmodules with Text Editor in Preferences -> General -> Editors -> File Associations
+- [v] Bugzilla - Eclipse crushes when manually associating .gitignore, .gitmodules with Text Editor in Preferences -> General -> Editors -> File Associations
-- [ ] Nodeclipse - associate .gitignore, .gitmodules with Text Editor
+- [v] Nodeclipse - associate .gitignore, .gitmodules with Text Editor
 - [ ] ?
 How to git clone if repo is too big and connection is unstable or server hungs up.